How Belief Works

 The second flaw in this objection is that our complete trust of X’s source on the subject of X actually leads directly to us concluding X, rather than via concluding that X is a true claim.

 That is, although that complete trust means, by definition, that we believe that all claims produced by the source on the subject of X can be believed to be true claims, this in turn means that we also believe that all such claims can be believed.
-So upon reading or hearing X we can conclude X directly rather than via concluding that X is a true claim.
+So upon reading or hearing X we can conclude X directly, based on X's source, rather than via concluding that X is a true claim.
 And given that the former cognitive route to concluding X is shorter than the latter, we conclude X via the former route before we’ve had a chance to do so via the latter.

 Objection 2